Signals intelligence

-Signals intelligence (SIGINT) is intelligence-gathering by interception of signals, whether communications between people (communications intelligence—abbreviated to COMINT) or from electronic signals not directly used in communication (electronic intelligence—abbreviated to ELINT).
-Signals intelligence is a subset of intelligence collection management.
-As classified and sensitive information is usually encrypted, signals intelligence in turn involves the use of cryptanalysis to decipher the messages.
-Traffic analysis—the study of who is signaling whom and in what quantity—is also used to integrate information again.
+Signals intelligence (SIGINT) is the act and field of intelligence-gathering by interception of signals, whether communications between people (communications intelligence—abbreviated to COMINT) or from electronic signals not directly used in communication (electronic intelligence—abbreviated to ELINT).
+As classified and sensitive information is usually encrypted, signals intelligence may necessarily involve cryptanalysis (to decipher the messages).
+Traffic analysis—the study of who is signaling to whom and in what quantity—is also used to integrate information, and it may complement cryptanalysis.

 History

 Origins

 Electronic interceptions appeared as early as 1900, during the Boer War of 1899–1902.
 The British Royal Navy had installed wireless sets produced by Marconi on board their ships in the late 1890s, and the British Army used some limited wireless signalling.
 The Boers captured some wireless sets and used them to make vital transmissions.
-Since the British were the only people transmitting at the time, no special interpretation of the signals that were intercepted by the British was necessary.
+Since the British were the only people transmitting at the time, the British did not need special interpretation of the signals that they were.

 The birth of signals intelligence in a modern sense dates from the Russo-Japanese War of 1904–1905.
 As the Russian fleet prepared for conflict with Japan in 1904, the British ship HMS Diana stationed in the Suez Canal intercepted Russian naval wireless signals being sent out for the mobilization of the fleet, for the first time in history.